valeriansaliou/vigil/README.md

 ## What do alerts look like?

-When a monitored backend or app goes down in your infrastructure, Vigil can let you know by Slack, Twilio (SMS) and Email:
+When a monitored backend or app goes down in your infrastructure, Vigil can let you know by Slack, Twilio SMS, Email and XMPP:

 ![Vigil alert in Slack](https://valeriansaliou.github.io/vigil/images/alert-slack.png)